teodutu/GSoC/gsoc-2025/template-hooks.md

 High-level language constructs are often compiled into lower-level function calls that implement the same functionality.
 This process is called _lowering_
-It compiler design by offloading complex code into simpler function calls.
+It simplifies compiler design by offloading complex code into simpler function calls.
 These functions are implemented in D's runtime library (called DRuntime) and are commonly called [_runtime hooks_](https://wiki.dlang.org/Runtime_Hooks).

 Below is an example of such a runtime hook: